7/31/2024 Concluding July (

 year.
 We were not very successful at that either, adding only two species to our Washington year

-list for a total of 348.
+at the end of October.
 Primarily in pursuit of birds we put 1706 miles on the car for a

 cumulative total of 128911 miles in 3 1/2 years, or an average of 3685 miles per month.
 To document